What is The Pupil Premium?

 How much Pupil Premium money does our school receive?

-From April 2017, we received £14,642 to support the children in our school who are entitled to the Pupil Premium funding during the academic year 2017-2018.
+We received £14,642 to support the children in our school who are entitled to the Pupil Premium funding during the academic year 2017-2018.

 How is the money spent?

 Examples of how the money has currently been spent:

 - Additional adult support for 1 to 1 and small group interventions

 - Purchasing of additional resources to support specific learning needs

 - Financial support to aid attendance at extra-curricular school-based activities and school trips / residentials

 - Additional training for staff to better support the pupils’ learning